akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 For an overview of these strategies see the [BigQuery documentation](https://cloud.google.com/bigquery/docs/loading-data).

 The @scala[@apidoc[BigQuery.insertAll[In]](BigQuery$)] @java[@apidoc[BigQuery.<In>insertAll](BigQuery$)] method creates a sink that accepts batches of @scala[`Seq[In]`] @java[`List<In>`]  (for example created by the [`batch`](https://doc.akka.io/docs/akka/current/stream/operators/Source-or-Flow/batch.html) operator) and streams them directly into a table.
-To enable/disable BigQuery’s best-effort deduplication feature use the appropriate @apidoc[InsertAllRetryPolicy].
+To enable/disable BigQuery’s best-effort deduplication feature use the appropriate @apidoc[InsertAllRetryPolicy$].

 Scala
 : @@snip [snip](/google-cloud-bigquery/src/test/scala/docs/scaladsl/BigQueryDoc.scala) { #streaming-insert }